UK Scouts unveil new growth strategy, branding

-Skills for Life – our plan to prepare better futures 2018 – 2023 details the vision and aims for the Movement in the UK, and is the result of two years of discussions with young people, volunteers and members of the public.
-The new strategy aims to create young people who are skilled, active citizens who make a positive impact on society.
+Skills for Life – details the vision and aims for the Movement in the UK, and is the result of two years of discussions with young people, volunteers and members of the public.
+The new strategy aims to help young people become skilled, active citizens and make a positive impact on society.

 At the same time, the Scout Association has also refreshed its branding, releasing a new, pared-down logo that is designed to reflect the modern face of Scouting in a digital age.

 “Scouting in the UK has experienced unprecedented growth in the last 13 years, with nearly half a million young people coming to Scouts each week to gain skills for life,” said Matt Hyde, Chief Executive of the Scouts.
 “This gives us a powerful and important role to play in local communities, as we continue our work to bring communities together and champion inclusiveness, social mobility and civic participation.
 This knowledge is at the heart of our new strategy, which is all about preparing young people for their futures by equipping them the skills that they need to succeed in life - practical skills, character skills and employability skills”.

 The new strategy will focus on increasing access to Scouting to all young people regardless of their background – there are plans to start groups in 500 more areas of deprivation – ensuring young people are driving change, and making a bigger impact on all local communities.

 Skills for Life includes a number of key initiatives:

 · Greater support for volunteers: A renewed focus on improving volunteer recruitment, training and support, as well as recruiting more adults from a diverse range of backgrounds.